 My name is Nina, pronounced with a long i.
-I’m 59 years old and married to an extremely patient man who has graced me daily for 38 years.
-We have 2 adult sons and 2 quirky dogs.
-Ten years ago we left city life and moved to a small town in North Carolina.
+I’m 62 years old and married to an extremely patient man who has graced me daily for 40 years.
+We have 2 adult sons and 1 tiny chihuahua with a huge personality.

-I’m both hearing and visually impaired.
-There was a time when my insecurities threatened to eat me alive.
+I’m both hearing and visually impaired which as a child left me with just way too many insecurities.
 By the time I was a young adult, I had packed enough baggage to fill the luggage compartment of a Grey Hound Bus.
 It wasn’t until I got into the Word of God that I understood in my heart I need not be ashamed of my disabilities.

 2 Corinthians 12:7-10 opened my eyes to see I wasn’t to hide my disabilities in a closet and shut the door on them as if they didn’t exist.
 I wasn’t to turn my back on them and never speak of them.
 It’s one thing to wear hearing aids, but with the loss of my left eye and lack of peripheral vision someone could be standing right next to me and I wouldn’t even know they were there.
 If I want to have a voice in this world I’ve learned I have to be honest and express what I need from people, especially those in my little sphere of influence.

 My physical disabilities keep me dependent upon God in the ordinary, every day of life and give me opportunities to boast in His goodness and faithfulness.
-His grace is sufficient.
+His grace has always been enough.